AlexJReid/blog/content/posts/dynamodb-complex-queries.md

 ## Problems

 Creation of the duplicate records is not atomic as `TransactWriteItems` only supports 25 operations.
-An update could fail after making partial changes.
+Creation of the duplicate items could fail after making partial changes.
 Although the Lambda will retry, it is possible that the table will be left in an inconsistent state.
 Repair jobs implemented with Step Functions or EMR could be written to check integrity, but these may be costly to run on a large table.

 There will come a point where the number of duplicates ceases to remain feasible if the _possible values_ set size increases.